The way I see it there are 3 ways to make good money in the cryptocurrency space:

 Anyone who has the ability to build a website, throw up a white paper and publish their Ethereum address can be in business of ICO!

-You can see hundreds of them seeking your ICO investment as ads if you google “ICO” or on the listing sites below.
+You can see hundreds of them marketing their ICO on google adwords or on the listing sites below.

-If you find an ICO cryptocurrency by a company that resonates with you then you need to do your due diligence.
+If you find an ICO cryptocurrency by a company that resonates with you then you need to do your due diligence in order to filter out the scams.

 I’d only recommend participating in a coin offering (also called token sale to make it comply with SEC regulations) if you’ve: